KoolDevHub/kool-game-template/README.md

-# kool-templates

-This repo will become a collection of different [kool](https://github.com/fabmax/kool) template / starter projects.
-However, for now there is only one:

-# kool-basic-template
+# kool-game-template

-Template project for creating a new multi-platform application with kool.
+Template project for creating a standalone game with kool.
 The project contains the minimum set of dependencies and launcher code to get you started.

 ### How to start

 Clone this project and import it into your favourite IDE (e.g. [IntelliJ](https://www.jetbrains.com/idea/)).
-Ideally, the `build.gradle.kts` inside `kool-basic-template` is recognized and imported automatically.
+Ideally, the `build.gradle.kts` inside `kool-game-template` is recognized and imported automatically.
 The project already contains a minimal set of example code:

 - [`src/jvmMain/kotlin/Launcher.kt`](kool-basic-template/src/jvmMain/kotlin/Launcher.kt):